Enontime/Mycode-C-/README.md

-# Mycode-C-
+# Mycode
-My code as a freshman of university.
+My code as a freshman of university.maybe C++ and Python at the beginning.